BookStackApp/website/content/blog/7-years-of-bookstack.md

 date = 2022-07-12T14:25:00Z
 +++

-Another year goes by with BookStack now being 7 years in development from it's original commit on the 12th of July 2015.
+Another year goes by with BookStack now being 7 years in development from its original commit on the 12th of July 2015.
 In this post we'll continue the yearly tradition of reviewing the figures while exploring how this year has proved different to the years before it.